multiplemonomials/multicast_expert/README.rst

             self.exit_stack = None

 With this setup, the socket will be opened when you call ``init()``, and will stay open until someone calls ``deinit()``.
 Note however that this transfers the responsibility for closing the socket onto you: if you forget to call ``deinit()`` before you're done using the class, the socket could stay open longer than intended.

-Q: When I try to send a packet to the loopback address on Windows, I get "[WinError 10051] A socket operation was attempted to an unreachable network"!
-    A: On Windows, to send multicasts through the loopback interface, you must open a listening socket before trying to send packets, or an error will be generated.
-So, make sure there's an application listing to the loopback interface on the correct port before you send your multicast packet.